quickfeed/quickfeed/doc/dev.md

 [Problem description and possible solutions](https://development.robinwinslow.uk/2016/06/23/fix-docker-networking-dns/)

-## Webpack

-The project uses `Webpack` to compile and bundle all TypeScript files.
-Currently used TypeScript loader is `awesome-typescript-loader`.
-It is known for its irregular updates.
-In case of it having any vulnerable dependencies, `awesome-typescript-loader` can be easily perlaced with an alternative loader - `ts-loader`.
-To start using another loader, replace `awesome-typescript-loader` line with `ts-loader` in `/public/webpack.config.js`

 ## npm

 `npm install` (or `npm i`) no longer installs all dependencies with versions stated in `package-lock.json`, but will also attempt to load latest versions for all root packages.
 If you just want to install the package dependencies without altering your `package-lock.json`, run `npm ci` instead.